mukarramishaq/use-stepwise-execution/README.md

-    execute, //this will execute all the handlers of current step isAllDone, //is true when the last step is successfully executed updateSharedState // function to update the state which is accessibel to all step handlers } = useStepwiseExecution(0, stepsAndHandlers); //0 means start the execution from step 0, whereas second param is all about steps and their handlers
+    execute, //this will execute all the handlers of current step isAllDone, //is true when the last step is successfully executed updateSharedState // function to update the state which is accessibel to all step handlers } = useStepwiseExecution(stepsAndHandlers, 0); //0 means start the execution from step 0, whereas second param is all about steps and their handlers

   //whenever form values change, update the form values
   // in the shared state, so our step handlers can use them